 - Region Exposure: +/- 15% limit versus the index

 The RBC Global Equity team has been managing client money the same way since our foundation in 2006.
 The investment team enjoys a very strong, collaborative culture based upon teamwork, transparency, alignment and continuous improvement.

 The team believes culture is critical in turning a collection of skilled individuals into a strong team that is committed to making a positive difference for our clients, for investee companies, and for the communities in which we operate.

 We believe that over the long-term, investing in great companies at attractive valuations generates value for shareholders that significantly exceeds the return on the average company or the market.

 Great businesses create contingent assets based on extra-financial forms of capital.
 These are often subtle, qualitative characteristics that can take time to be reflected in company financials; characteristics such as sustainable business practices, engaged employees as well as great relationships with suppliers, customers, and the community.
 Because these do not immediately accrue to the bottom line and are not reflected in typical financial reporting, we believe the market often underappreciates their impact.
 However, it is our view that healthy extra-financial capital mitigates risk and creates long-term economic value.
 We believe that by evaluating the health of extra-financial factors, including ESG, we may be able to reduce risk and uncover alternative sources of alpha, and also achieve a responsible allocation of capital.

 Our Competitive Dynamics framework

 We use industry analysis to identify great businesses within their competitive set before assessing them using our Competitive Dynamics framework.
-We will not invest unless all four criteria are satisfied.

 Winning business model